github/docs/content/code-security/code-scanning/managing-code-scanning-alerts/managing-code-scanning-alerts-for-your-repository.md

 * It's dismissed in all branches.
 * The alert is removed from the number of current alerts for your project.
 * The alert is moved to the "Closed" list in the summary of alerts, from where you can reopen it, if required.
-* The reason why you closed the alert is recorded.{% ifversion comment-dismissed-code-scanning-alert %}
+* The reason why you closed the alert is recorded.
-* Optionally, you can comment on a dismissal to record the context of an alert dismissal.{% endif %}
+* Optionally, you can comment on a dismissal to record the context of an alert dismissal.
 * Next time {% data variables.product.prodname_code_scanning %} runs, the same code won't generate an alert.

 To dismiss alerts: